Actindo-AG/Documentation/Core1Platform/AdministratingCore1/06_ExpertKnowledge.md

    ![Feature flag notification](../../Assets/Screenshots/Core1Platform/AdministratingCore1/EngineRoomDevModeNotifAll.png "[Feature flag notification]")

-5. Switch off all feature flag toggles again by clicking the *Entwicklermodus (Develpment mode)* checkbox again.
+5. Switch off all feature flag toggles again by clicking the *Development mode* checkbox again.
    The instance works as designed again.
 This action is logged as well.